About the system

 The built environment continuously generates valuable data that can be used to improve the functionality of our living environment.
 We need data on matters such as the health, safety, and energy efficiency of the environment and any foreseeable changes to the environment.
 Data plays a key role in building sustainable living environments and helps prepare for environmental crises.

-In the future, information on building permits and planning regulations across the whole country will be available to those who need it in a machine-readable and secure format.
+Through the Built Environment Information System, information on building permits and planning regulations will be available nationwide in a secure, machine-readable format.

 Connected to key government systems

-The built environment information system will be integrated into the Government’s overall information management system, whose other components include, for example, the property, population and business information system.
+The built environment information system is integrated into the Government’s overall information management system, whose other components include, for example, the property, population and business information system.
 The built environment information system is designed to connect with other systems so that each one can retrieve information from the others.
-The aim is that state actors will only need to make each information request once.
+State actors will only need to make each information request once.

 In the future, the core data on land use and buildings (e.g. purpose of use, building rights) will be available only in this new system – from where it can be retrieved by other state information systems or other organisations requiring the information.
 At the same time, the new information system will utilise information from other systems, such as property, apartment and owner data.